NikolasEnt/Lyft-Perception-Challenge/README.md

 python predict-client.py path/to/the/test/video
 ```

 It will print out the prediction results as base64 masks encoded with png.
-To save the predictions as a json file, uncomment [lines 12-13](https://github.com/NikolasEnt/Lyft-Perception-Challenge/blob/0c042ed05b11f31304df2e73676f2c0aaaf34382/predict-client.py#L12) in the predict-client.py
+To save the predictions as a json file, uncomment [lines 12-13](https://github.com/NikolasEnt/Lyft-Perception-Challenge/blob/0c042ed05b11f31304df2e73676f2c0aaaf34382/predict-client.py#L12) in the predict-client.py.
+Current implementation takes 800x600 px video as an input file.